Legislative committee calls for more glyphosate restrictions, Greens want full ban | CBC News

 New Brunswick needs to impose further restrictions on the spraying of glyphosate, and N.B.
 Power should phase out using herbicides altogether, says a legislative committee on climate change and environmental stewardship.

-A committee report makes several recommendations, including increasing spraying setbacks by 500 metres from dwellings, which would bring the total setback to one kilometre.
+A committee report makes several recommendations, including increasing the spraying setback from dwellings by 500 metres, which would bring the total setback to one kilometre.

 The committee also recommends the government require spraying setbacks of 100 metres from protected areas, water and wetlands, and banning pesticide spraying outright in protected watersheds.